goldim/qxl.themedemo/README.md

  - Make default case if decorator doesn't exist in child class
  - Add a font for main theme label
  - Fix license in all source files
+ - Change position to some other points except center